yktoo/yktoo.com/content/blog/posts/0233/index.en.md

     - /en/blog/post/233
 ---

-In my {{< a "0231" "last post" >}} I told you about upgrading an iMac with a solid-state drive (SSD).
+In my [last post](0231) I told you about upgrading an iMac with a solid-state drive (SSD).
 These drives are very fast (read throughput is usually ca. 500 MB/s if connected via a 6 Gbps SATA III) and completely silent.

 <!--more-->